 The ability to make a payment or transfer funds is often taken for granted, yet many of the world’s population are excluded from doing so.
 This is not isolated to developing economies but is also a hot topic within many developed ones as well.
-For example, in the UK, the proposed withdrawal of cheques as a payment method (which is a popular payment method, e.g. amongst older generations) could exclude many from the payments system.
+For example, in the UK, the previously proposed (but scrapped) withdrawal of cheques as a payment method (which is a popular payment method, e.g. amongst older generations) could have excluded many from the payments system.

 Banks, MNOs (Mobile Network Operators) and FinTechs are amongst the players that are creating solutions to address unbanked users’ payment needs[i] and various solutions are being introduced (including prepaid cards, digital and mobile wallets, to name just a few).